Genesiss Hospital Our Treatment Arrow icon pointing right

 Recovery after ESWL is usually quick:

-• Normal activities resume as advised by the doctor
+• Normal activities can be resumed as advised by the doctor

-• Drinking plenty of water helps flush fragments
+• Drinking plenty of water helps flush stone fragments

 • Follow-up visits ensure proper recovery

-When Should You See a Doctor After ESWL?
+When Should You Consult a Urologist After ESWL?

 Medical consultation is advised if you experience: